Please Don't Tease: Release

 To decide upon the release of this track as a single, Richard's record company recruited a teenage panel to listen to and vote on a selection of his unreleased tracks.
 "Please Don't Tease" won the vote and was duly released, "Nine Times Out of Ten" came second and was the follow-up single.

 The single also reached number 1 in India, Ireland, New Zealand, Norway and Thailand.
 The single sold 1.59 million copies worldwide.

 "Please Don't Tease" was included on the EP Cliff's Silver Discs, released December 1960.
-Its first inclusion on an LP was Cliff's Hit Album, released July 1963.
+Its first inclusion on an LP was Cliff's Hit Album, released in July 1963.

 In 1978, the song was revisited in a contemporary arrangement and added to his live repertoire.
 It was played without the Shadows at their reunion concerts in March 1978 (as recorded on Thank You Very Much), and recorded in the studio and released as the B-side of "Please Remember Me" in July 1978.